F1 race driver Romain Grosjean survives horror crash at Bahrain Grand Prix

 Romain Grosjean’s Haas car was ripped in half and engulfed in flames during the Formula One Bahrain Grand Prix on the opening lap On November 29.
 Though the Frenchman was escorted, he was seen limping, but officials confirmed that Grosjean was OK immediately after the crash

 Following the crash, race was immediately red-flagged with the drivers returning to the pit lane.
-(PC- Formula1)
+(Image: Formula1)

+Romain Grosjean seen with medical staff after the accident at Bahrain Grand Prix.
+(Image: Formula1)

 First Published on Nov 29, 2020 09:40 pm